STS-IN Bibliography

 Teaching

-Pedagogic material, schedules, and classroom-facing teaching resources.
+Teaching material, schedules, and classroom resources.

 Reading Lists

-Curated readers for seminars, chapters, and group study.
+Reading lists for seminars, chapters, and group study.

 Repository values